diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Access Level

-Not everybody in the Diskover team has the same Zendesk access level.
-If you feel you need more access in order to do your work, please contact [Brandon Langley](mailto:brandon.langley@diskoverdata.com).
+Access levels were applied depending on each team member and what is required for their work.
+Send<a class="email-link" href= "mailto:brandon.langley@diskoverdata.com?subject=Please increase my Zendesk access"> us an email </a>if you feel you need additional access to do your work.

 ### Links